 Recurrent Neural Network

-Recurrent Neural Networks have been proven to perform well when working with time-series data [7] and in [2] it pulled significantly ahead of non-deep learning methods.
-RNN’s benefits from having an internal memory, unlike other NNs, this helps them to preserve context which will be useful with the imputation of BMS time-series data.
-The internal memory of the RNN architecture is useful for the purpose of imputing time-series data as the missing values will highly depend on the trend before and after a gap.
+Recurrent Neural Networks have been proven to perform well when working with times series data [7] and in [2] it pulled significantly ahead of non-deep learning methods.
+RNN’s benefits from having an internal memory, unlike other NNs, this helps them to preserve context which will be useful with the imputation of BMS time series data.
+The internal memory of the RNN architecture is useful for the purpose of imputing time series data as the missing values will highly depend on the trend before and after a gap.

-Two different architectures of RNN’s were compared on performance in time series imputation: Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU).
+Two different architectures of RNN’s were compared on performance in time series imputation: Long- ShortTerm Memory (LSTM) and Gated Recurrent Units (GRU).
 Both architectures use long-short term memory, but the key difference is that LSTM uses three gates: forget, input and output, whilst GRU uses two: update and reset.
 Another difference between the two is that GRU exposes the entire memory including hidden layers whilst LSTM keeps them hidden.

 Both architectures were compared using a genetic algorithm, random configurations are generated by changing the GRU or LSTM.
 Architectural parts that were randomized are the number (1 – 5) and size (2 – 100) of hidden layers, input sequence size (2 – 12) and the loss-function (MSE or Huber).